The Book of Matthew

 - Weeping and gnashing: κλαυθμός (klauthmos) + βρυγμός (brygmos).
 Appears 6 times, always in unparalleled material.
 An editorial punishment formula.

-- Kingdom of Heaven substitution: The editor systematically replaced βασιλεία τοῦ θεοῦ ("kingdom of God," used by Mark and Luke) with βασιλεία τῶν οὐρανῶν ("kingdom of heaven").
+- Kingdom of Heaven substitution: The editorial layer systematically replaced βασιλεία τοῦ θεοῦ ("kingdom of God," used by Mark and Luke) with βασιλεία τῶν οὐρανῶν ("kingdom of heaven").
 The few places where "kingdom of God" survives in Matthew (e.g., 21:31) are evidence of pre-editorial tradition showing through.

 Of 1,068 verses, 834 (78%) show no editorial fingerprints.
 The remaining 234 (22%) are flagged with specific explanations of which patterns triggered.